psaikido/hugle.uk/pages/poems/mbm/05-mirrors.md

 ---
 layout: mbm
+written: 2005
-title: In the hall of mirrors
+title: in the hall of mirrors
 ---

 <div class="poem">